-- The first step is that you have to answer some simple questions, such as what is your legal name, street address, birth date and a contact person.
+- The first step is that you have to answer some simple questions, such as what your legal name is, street address, birth date and a contact person.

 - You will also be asked about your psychological and medical history.

 - You will be issued an inmate ID.

 - All of your personal property will be taken from you and will be stored until you are released.